Rule 4751-1-13 | Continuing education.

 (A) As required in rule 4751-1-10 of the Administrative Code, nursing home administrators shall complete a minimum of forty clock hours of approved continuing education biennially in the twenty-seven-month period preceding renewal of the registration of the nursing home administrator license.

 (1) An unlimited number of hours of continuing education may be completed from in-person courses which are NAB and BELTSS approved.

 (2) The board, in its sole discretion, shall determine the number of hours of self-study instruction which shall qualify to fulfill an administrator's biennial requirement for continuing education.
 As used in this paragraph, "self-study instruction" means any course of instruction provided through online, self-study, live or recorded webinars, or other learning that is not provided in a classroom setting.
 Self-study courses are identified by a BELTSS approval number with an "SS" in the middle.
 There is no limit on the amount of self-study/distance learning/webinar hours that may be submitted each renewal period.

 (3) The board will only accept twelve continuing education credits earned by a licensed nursing home administrator in one calendar day in alignment with NAB standards.

 (4) Administrators shall be required to take one continuing education course dealing with ethics/professional standards of practice each renewal period.

-(5) In the case of the COVID pandemic and board action declaring it necessary, up to twenty hours of an administrator's annual continuing education requirement may be taken online/self-study/distance learning, or the continuing education requirement may be waived entirely, by board action.
+(5) In the case of the COVID pandemic and board action declaring it necessary, the continuing education requirement may be waived entirely, by board action.